dyunayuna90-bit/baca./README.md

 </p>

 ## 🚀 Key Features

 * **100% Offline & Privacy-Focused:** Zero cloud uploads and fully bundled local libraries.
 We utilize localforage (IndexedDB) and native device storage to parse, render, and save your books locally.
 Your data belongs to you.
+* **Internet Archive Integration:** Discover and download millions of free books directly within the app.
+Features a smart format picker (EPUB/PDF), real-time native download progress, seamless auto-import to your shelf, and automatic save to your device's Downloads folder.
+* **Dual PDF Reading Modes:**
+  * **Scroll Mode:** Dynamic text extraction for a continuous, flowing reading experience.
+  * **Canvas Mode:** Preserves the original layout and typography of the PDF — perfect for textbooks or image-heavy documents.
+Includes pinch-to-zoom, a page slider for quick navigation, and full-text search for text-based PDFs.
+* **Complete Data Portability:** Backup and restore your entire library locally.
+Choose between a lightweight JSON export (progress & notes only) or a full ZIP export (including book files and covers).
+* **Reading Statistics:** Track your reading habits with a built-in interactive line chart displaying your 7-day reading activity, completed books, and total annotations.
- * **Smart Hybrid Bookmarks:** We merged highlights and notes into one powerful side panel.
-Simply select text (or tag a page in Canvas Mode) to create a bookmark, add custom notes, and click the bookmark card later to instantly jump back.
+* **Smart Hybrid Bookmarks:** Highlights and notes merged into one powerful side panel.
+Select text (or tag a page in Canvas Mode) to create a bookmark, add custom notes, and tap the card later to instantly jump back.
- * **Built-in Update Checker:** Never miss a patch.
-The settings menu includes an auto-update checker that directly routes you to the latest GitHub release.
+* **Built-in Update Checker:** The settings menu includes an auto-update checker that directly routes you to the latest GitHub release.
- * **AI Explanations (Gemini API):** Stumbled upon a difficult word or concept?
-Just select it, and our AI feature will pull explanations seamlessly using your own Gemini API key (supports Gemini 2.0 Flash/Lite).
+* **AI Explanations (Gemini API):** Select any word or passage and get instant AI-powered explanations using your own Gemini API key (supports Gemini 2.0 Flash/Lite).
- * **In-Book Search Engine:** A highly intuitive search bar integrated right into the side panel.
+* **In-Book Search Engine:** Integrated right into the side panel.
 Instantly sweeps through the book and auto-scrolls to the exact highlighted paragraph.
- * **Typography Control:** Ultimate reading comfort for Scroll Mode/EPUBs.
-Adjust text size, paragraph alignment, and pick from premium fonts (*Lora, Merriweather, Playfair, Inter, Space Mono, Google Sans*).
+* **Typography Control:** Adjust text size, paragraph alignment, and pick from premium fonts (*Lora, Merriweather, Playfair, Inter, Space Mono, Google Sans*) for Scroll Mode and EPUBs.
- * **Batch Management:** Easily clear RAM by removing all generated book covers, or execute batch deletions to keep your library organized.
+* **Batch Management:** Clear RAM by removing all generated book covers, or run batch deletions to keep your library organized.

 ## 🤔 Why Baca?
 (And not the others?)